 - Ecological flammability

 - Plant-animal interactions

-Pip Alvarez MSc student investigating Australian native seeds and fire.
-Pip's project is co-supervised by Dr Cathy Offord (Mount Annan Botanic Garden) and Dr Megan Phillips (UTS).
+Pip Alvarez MSc student investigating the responses of Australian native seeds to wildfire and climate change (co-supervised by Dr Cathy Offord, Mount Annan Botanic Garden, and Dr Megan Phillips, UTS).

-Dr Aaron Greenville Research Associate working on a range of biodiversity conservation projects.
+Dr Aaron Greenville Research Associate in biodiversity conservation.

-Dan Krix PhD student studying the ecology and evolution of plant leaf flammability.
-Dan is co-supervised by Dr Megan Phillips (UTS).
+Dan Krix PhD student studying the ecology and evolution of plant leaf flammability (co-supervised by Dr Megan Phillips, UTS).

 Lincoln de Haas (MSc student, principal supervisor Dr Megan Phillips)